VimsecAu/kb/m365/baselines/teams.md

 External meeting participants SHOULD NOT be enabled to request control of shared desktops or windows.

 <!--Policy: MS.TEAMS.1.1v1; Criticality: SHOULD -->
 - _Rationale:_ An external participant with control of a shared screen could potentially perform unauthorised actions on the shared screen.
 This policy reduces that risk by removing an external participant's ability to request control.
-However, if an company has a legitimate use case to grant this control, it may be done on a case-by-case basis.
+However, if an organisation has a legitimate use case to grant this control, it may be done on a case-by-case basis.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) meeting policy, as well as custom meeting policies.